 Purchasing the RP is only half the battle – adding in some lenses could really blow your budget!

-Click the button below to see the latest price of the a7 ii, which even includes a decent zoom lens!
+Click the button above to see the latest price of the a7 ii, which even includes a decent zoom lens!
 It really is amazing value for money.

 2. Canon EOS RP

 Released in 2019, the EOS RP Canon mirrorless full frame camera is the newest addition to this guide, and great value for money.

 Hovering around the $1,000 mark, it’s not the cheapest full frame in the list, but for all it offers, you should definitely consider it.

 At just 485g, the EOS RP is the most lightweight and compact Canon mirrorless camera, making it perfect to take travelling.

 It uses the new RF mount, allowing it to use the new full-frame mirrorless RF lenses… but unfortunately, there are only a few to choose from.

 Canon RF lenses tend to be big and heavy, so having a lightweight/small camera body like the RP is a bit of a double-edged sword.
 We look forward to Canon plan releasing more ‘appropriate’ lenses later this year.